DanielEinloft/unity-hummingbird/README.md

 # Unity MLAgents - Hummingbird

-This project is a study on Unity's MLAgents Toolkit based on the online course ML-Agents: Hummingbirds available on Unity Learn page [link here].
-Taught by Adam Kelly, the course gives a great starting point to learn MLAgents, so if you're interested please check it out here[link].
+This project is a study on Unity's MLAgents Toolkit based on the online course ML-Agents: Hummingbirds available on [Unity Learn page](https://learn.unity.com/).
+Taught by Adam Kelly, the course gives a great starting point to learn MLAgents, so if you're interested please check it out [here](https://learn.unity.com/course/ml-agents-hummingbirds).

 The following requirements are based on the current version of this project.
-To use the latest version of MLAgents, please check out the official documentation to address any issues regarding file formats and other incompatibilities.
+To use the latest version of MLAgents, please check out the [official documentation](https://github.com/Unity-Technologies/ml-agents) to address any issues regarding file formats and other incompatibilities.
 #
 ### Requirements
 * Unity (2018.4 or later)